rjsartor/nestjs-authentication-demo/README.md

 # Articles App

+This is a simple Nextjs web-app with Nestjs backend demonstrating authentication with Auth0.
+The repository is an Nx mono-repo with articles-server and articles-client apps.

 ## Client set up

 To run this application you will need to creat a free Auth0 account.
 Follow the guide for "Regular Web Application" here https://auth0.com/docs/quickstart/webapp.